 - Stokes flow: Properties of Stokes Flows, spherical harmonic solutions, flow around a translating rigid sphere

-- Lubrication theory: Thin film approximation, squeeze flows, surface tension, free surface flows
+- Lubrication theory: Thin-film approximation, squeeze flows, surface tension, free-surface flows, gravity-driven flows

 - Complex fluids and non-Newtonian rheology: Constitutive laws for shear thinning, yield stress and viscoelastic fluids, squeeze flows and free surface flows for non-Newtonian rheologies